Safeguarding Logo Child ChildAdult

 Violence, coercion, and intimidation are quite common.
 Involvement in exploitative relationships is characterised by the victim’s limited availability of choice, as a result of their social, economic, or emotional vulnerability.
 A victim of exploitation does not often recognise the coercive nature of the relationship and does not see themselves as a victim of exploitation.
 This can be particularly challenging when trying to understand how a victim is being exploited.
 We must not expect victims to protect themselves from exploitative situations.

-To view the WM Police Force Intelligence Bureau (FIB) Multi-Agency Information Sharing Video click here
+View the WM Police Force Intelligence Bureau (FIB) Multi-Agency Information Sharing Video

-To access further information on Walsall Pathways and Guidance please see below:
+To access further information on Walsall Pathways and Guidance please refer to the regional pages:

 Send the completed Exploitation Assessment to Walsall Exploitation Team – email@example.com (this email address is used for children and adults where there are exploitation concerns)